SUP Beginner Tips - How to Stand Up on Your SUP

 If you are starting your first SUP session with other paddleboarding beginners, there’s no need to be competitive.
 Don’t try and rush into standing on the board.
 It’s important to take your time to get the hang of some basic skills like strokes and taking a turn on your knees.

 If you don’t have a very good balance, it’s okay to kneel in the beginning but just don’t get too comfortable with it.
 At some point, you are going to have to try and stand up.
 So as soon as you are used to being on your board on the water, start taking a shot and standing up.
 If you kneel too long, your leg and feet will only get very uncomfortable and numb.

+If you are new to stand up paddle boarding how to stand up is probably the first problem that you need to solve.
 When actually standing on the board, just relax and don’t worry about falling in.
 Don’t let the thought of falling in stop you from trying.
 If wearing a wet suit or going swimming before you start can help make you less worried, then go for it.
 The more relaxed you are the less you’re going to be afraid of falling in.